reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

   -   Motors: The rear wheel drive motor provides the forward or backward motion of the robot, while the turning motor rotates the front wheels to change the orientation of the robot.
 By combining these two motions, the robot can move in any direction on a flat surface.

   -   Hex Motor: Located in the lower module of the robot, this motor serves a rear wheel drive for the robot, providing the foward or backward motion of the robot.

-  -   Smart Robot Servo: Located alongside the Hex Motor, it gives the robot the ability to rotate the front wheels, changing the orientation of the robot, thus allowing the robot to move freely in any direction on a flat surface.
 > [!IMPORTANT]
 >Specifications
 >- Output Shaft: 5mm Female Hex